ecodynlab/GALUP/Modules 2/module1.md

 **5.2 Conducting linear time series analyses across large regions**<br>
 - In this example, we will fit linear trends to all pixels across a large region and will assess how trends vary geographically for different parameters.
 - Copy the script [Linear Time Series Fitting](https://github.com/ecodynlab/GALUP/wiki/Scripts#04_time_series_linear_fit) and paste into GEE editor,
-- variables **ST_DATE** and **EN_DATE** specify the start and end dates,
+- Variables **ST_DATE** and **EN_DATE** specify the start and end dates,
-- function **createTimeBand** adds a 'time band' to any image.
+- Function **createTimeBand** adds a 'time band' to any image.
 Think of this as adding the date column to your excel sheet.
 This will form the X-axis.
-- variables **ERA5_temp** and **ERA5_rain** collect ERA5 reanalysis climatological data, filter dates set above, clip them to the region of interest, and add the time band.
+- Variables **ERA5_temp** and **ERA5_rain** collect ERA5 reanalysis climatological data, filter dates set above, clip them to the region of interest, and add the time band.
-- variable **linearFitTemp** fits the linear fitting 'reducer' to the stack of images.
+- Variable **linearFitTemp** fits the linear fitting 'reducer' to the stack of images.
 A 'reducer' is a function that takes information from all bands and computes a certain metric from it.
 Common reducers include mean, median, min, and max.
 The **linearFit** reducer fits a linear regression model for every stack of pixels against the time band, and outputs the scale (slope), and the offset (intercept) of the fitting line.
 - Inspect the respective histograms to find the best visualization parameters for the map displayed.
 - Please complete [Exercise 2](https://github.com/ecodynlab/GALUP/blob/main/ExercisesM2/Exercise2.md)